zheksoon/snapdrag/README.md

 ### `useDroppable`

 Like `useDraggable`, `useDroppable` takes a config and returns an object with two fields: `draggable` and `hovered`.
-To make your component react to drop interactions, wrap it with `droppable`:
+To make your component react to drop interactions, wrap it with `droppable`.
+To define what draggable it should accept, define the required `accepts` field.
+It can be a string or symbol, an array of them, or a function (see docs below):

 ```tsx
 export const DroppableSquare = ({ color }: { color: string }) => {